pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 Everyone's back on board.
 Gnog uses the speaking tube to call down to Taz.
 "OK, Mr Tablabu.
 Time to leave.
 Don't fret.
 We'll be back."

 Taz lifts off.
 He does a flash, fly-by spinny thing to make the silver paint glitter.
 Almost gets us in trouble with traffic control!
 We can see Zorbu and Rerdian waving.
-Then he heads under the Rock, towards Torril.
+Then he heads under the Rock, towards Toril.
 It takes a while to clear traffic, then we're clear for fast speed, Taz calls up - "Fee-Ree, would you mind taking the helm for a moment?" so she swaps over.
 Confirms the orrery location, then starts flying.

 Taz comes up as we jump to fast travel and walks up to Gnog and just holds his hand.
 "It's harder than I thought.
 Leaving."